UPDATE: Man Pulled From Burning Vehicle in Hubbard County

 UPDATE:

-David John was transported to North Country Hospital in Bemidji to be treated for his injuries.
+David John was transported to Sanford Bemidji Medical Center in Bemidji to be treated for his injuries.
 A search warrant was obtained to get a sample of the driver’s blood for further alcohol testing.
 Those results are pending analysis by the BCA lab.

 A man was pulled from a burning vehicle seconds before it was engulfed in flames Thursday south of Becida on County Road 3.
 Responders at the scene say the woman who pulled him from the wreck likely saved his life.